SunSpecOrangeButton/pyoblib/CONTRIBUTING.md

 # Getting started

-You must sign the Orange Button Indiviudal or Corporate Contributors agreement before enhancing or changing the documentation.
+You must sign the Orange Button Individual or Corporate Contributors agreement before enhancing or changing the documentation.
 Also please send an email to support@sunspec.org or post a message on the Orange Button developers slack channel so we are aware of your intent to contribute.

 For all changes follow the procedure documented at the bottom of the [Orange Button Open Source Community Site](https://sunspec.org/ob-open-source-community/).
-Our intent is to add more specific information on Continuous Integration, Vulnerability Scans, Code Style, Code Review, etc... as Orange Button Core eveolves so please check back for more information.
+Our intent is to add more specific information on Continuous Integration, Vulnerability Scans, Code Style, Code Review, etc... as Orange Button Core evolves so please check back for more information.

 # How to report a bug
 If you find a security vulnerability, do NOT open an issue.
 Email support@sunspec.org instead.